Hnat Khotkevych: Persecution

-As an ethnographer he saw the type of persecution that blind kobzars suffered from Tsarist police whenever they visited the city.
+As an ethnographer, he saw the type of persecution that blind kobzars suffered from Tsarist police whenever they visited the city.
 He was persecuted by Tsarist authorities because of his association with Ukrainian culture and the bandura.
 He was removed from studies in 1899, and in 1905 was forced to emigrate.

 When he returned from Austria-Hungary he was followed by police and incarcerated, and with the outbreak of World War I was forced into internal exile to Russia.

-From 1928 Khotkevych again had difficulties in all his publishing endeavours.
+From 1928 Khotkevych again had difficulties in all his publishing endeavors.
 Initially, manuscripts began to disappear at publishing houses and in the mail.
 Works had to be submitted three or four times, and then they were often sabotaged in the publishing houses.
 Khotkevych wrote numerous letters to complain, but little was done.

 From 1931, he suffered numerous personal attacks in the Soviet press, which ultimately resulted in all his music and writing being banned in 1932 and him losing all employment.

 In 1933 his family starved during the Holodomor, as he was not given ration cards because he was officially unemployed.
 In 1934 someone tried to kill him by pushing him under the wheels of a train.
-As a result, he was hospitalised for a period with moderately severe injuries to his leg.
+As a result, he was hospitalized for a period with moderately severe injuries to his leg.

 In February 1938, during the Great Purge, he was arrested and tortured.
 In 1938 an NKVD tribunal in Kharkiv sentenced him to be shot and his property confiscated.
 The execution was carried out on 8 October 1938 and his body was buried in a mass grave on the outskirts of Kharkiv.

 Soviet sources initially falsely stated that he was sent to Siberia for 10 years without the right to correspond.
 False death certificates were issued to state that he died in 1943.